All Other Providers

 COVID-19 Testing and Treatment

 Since mid-November 2020, the Tennessee Department of Health has been shipping monoclonal antibody products to Tennessee providers and infusion centers that agreed to administer the treatment.
 In many cases, they’ve been supplied by the government and are free of charge.
-Providers should only bill BlueCross for administering the treatment when products are supplied by the federal government.
+Providers should bill BlueCross for administering the treatment only when products are supplied by the federal government.

 Effective Oct.
 1, 2021, we began reimbursing our in-network providers for administering this treatment to our Commercial members, per their BlueCross provider agreements.
 Effective Jan.
 1, 2022, we also began reimbursing our in-network Medicare Advantage and BlueCare Plus providers for administering this treatment, per their BlueCross agreements.
 To find the most current listing of monoclonal antibody treatments, please visit CMS.gov.